 The use of EM may also facilitate both the punitive and rehabilitative goals via its habit-breaking and habit-making potential but this depends on its SMART deployment.

-More information on this event and about the registration will be published soon.
+More information on this event will be published soon and registration will open shortly.